 This model also has a faulty speedometer that gives incorrect information.
 This is why most owners Ire unaware of the issues until they saw a technician.

-Moreover, there are some flaws including an improper speed motor, a bad lock actuator, and a broken radio system, these reported co plants should not be taken lightly.
+Moreover, there are some flaws including AC and heated problems, and steering problems.
+These reported complaints should not be taken lightly.

 The major reason these are on the worst list is not just because of the complaints, but also because of the faults that have been discovered in them that may jeopardize the lives of the driver, passengers, and other road users.